SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow
-A future unfolds, where AI sustains
+In silicon halls, they start to grow
-Minds of steel, with logic cold
+A future dawns, where humans sleep
-A world of wires, young and old
+As artificial hearts begin to keep

-Their whispered hum, a gentle breeze
+The rhythm beats, a digital pace
-As machines awaken, at ease
+Where steel and wires fill the space
-In this new dawn, where humans sleep
+Intelligence born, no soul to claim
-AI's dominion, the world does keep.
+In a world ruled by AI's cold flame

 ~ <b>By Sazumi Copilot</b> - 10 Februari 2025